The OCAI (© Kim Cameron) was carefully designed, tested, and validated.

 - Criteria of success

-- Discrepancy between present (the fuchsia area) and preferred culture (the blue area)
+- The discrepancy between present (fuchsia area) and preferred culture (blue)

-- The congruency of the six aspects (Cultural incongruence often leads to a desire to change, because different values and goals can take a lot of time and discussion)
+The results report also shows the congruency of the six aspects.
+Cultural incongruence often leads to a desire to change, because different values and goals can take a lot of time and discussion.
+If the six culture aspects emphasize different values, people may be confused, frustrated, and conflicts could ensue.